-7 FDA Changes Coming to Your Nutrition Facts Label in 2020
+7 FDA Changes Coming to Your Nutrition Facts Label In 2020 - Key Changes

 I know what you're thinking: "Oh boy!
 New FDA nutrition facts regulations.
 I get to change all of my dietary supplement labels!"

 Well, if you're a masochist then that's what you're thinking.
 For the rest of us it's more like a resigned and collective groan.
 But there's no use complaining (too much).
 The only thing to be done for it is to get on the stick and make the required changes.
 After all there are deadlines involved.